punktDe/vagrant-opnsense/README.md

 Now when you lookup [our website](https://infrastructure.punkt.de/) in your browser the traffic will go through the OPNsense running in VirtualBox/Vagrant.
 Make sure to disable IPv6 on your Mac for these experiments if you have a native IPv6 connection.
-If you don't the browser will prefer that.
+If you don't the browser will prefer IPv6 over IPv4.

 Changing the LAN IP address
 ---------------------------